rudashi/stringable/docs/methods.md

 // 'foo/bar/baz'
 ```
 ### whenIsAscii
-The `whenIsAscii` method invokes the given function if the string is 7 bit ASCII.
+The `whenIsAscii` method invokes the given function if the string is 7-bit ASCII.
 The function will receive the fluent string instance:
 ```js
 Stringable.of('A').whenIsAscii((str) => str.prepend('Ascii:'));